PersonaPredicta/Survey_Says.../README.md

 - Survey tool
 - Jupyter notebook with Python functions and findings
-- Text files for each stage of the data science pipeline, including functions -Background information on the survey, resources on personas
+- Text files for each stage of the data science pipeline, including functions
+- Background information on the survey, resources on building personas
+- Analysis from a different team that used different analysis techniques

 ### Background (from an interview with Lou Rosenfeld, President, Rosenfeld Media)